ethankennerly/effective-altruism-simulation/README.md

 Cost on each button.

-When scheduling transfers, and already queued, add to queue.

 While out of budget, button is also non-interactable.

+## Eat Out And Entertain

+$7000/year for average American in 2015.

+# Future Features

+This simulation focuses on small scope, simplicity, and publicly available evidence.

+The following features have not been prioritized or implemented.

+## Future Donation

+Read doublings of income.

+Read number of humans.

 Progress bar funding the action.

 When funded, a new rectangle of full progress moves from the progress bar toward the recipients.

-Repeat the last button pressed when funded.

-Button:
-- Eat Out And Entertain (One Night Per Week) $2000/year
-- Save

-Read doublings of income.

-Read number of humans.

 ## Literacy Simulator